ChidinmaIgberaese/se-assignment-6-introduction-to-python-ChidinmaIgberaese/README.md

 # Question 7

 Lists and Dictionaries:

-- Describe the differences between lists and dictionaries in Python.
+Describe the differences between lists and dictionaries in Python.
 Write a script that creates a list of numbers and a dictionary with some key-value pairs, then demonstrates basic operations on both.

-# Answer

 In Python, lists and dictionaries are both data structures used to store collections of items, but they have distinct differences in terms of how they store and access data.

-# Lists
+Lists:
 Ordered: Lists maintain the order of items.
 Indexed: Items in a list are accessed by their index.
 Mutable: Lists can be changed after their creation (e.g., items can be added, removed, or modified).
 Syntax: Lists are created using square brackets [].

-# Example of a List:
+Example of a List:
 numbers = [1, 2, 3, 4, 5]

-# Dictionaries
+Dictionaries
 Unordered: Dictionaries do not maintain the order of items.
 Key-Value Pairs: Items are stored as key-value pairs.
 Mutable: Dictionaries can be changed after their creation (e.g., items can be added, removed, or modified).
 Syntax: Dictionaries are created using curly braces {} with key-value pairs separated by colons :.

-# Example of a Dictionary:
+Example of a Dictionary:
 person = {
 "name": "Alice",
 "age": 30,
 "city": "New York"
 }

-# Script Demonstrating Basic Operations
+Script Demonstrating Basic Operations

-# Creating a list of numbers
+Creating a list of numbers
 numbers = [1, 2, 3, 4, 5]

-# Basic operations on the list
+Basic operations on the list
 print("Original list:", numbers)

-# Append an item to the list
+Append an item to the list
 numbers.append(6)
 print("List after appending 6:", numbers)

-# Remove an item from the list
+Remove an item from the list
 numbers.remove(3)
 print("List after removing 3:", numbers)

-# Access an item by index
+Access an item by index
 print("Item at index 2:", numbers[2])

-# Creating a dictionary with key-value pairs

-person = {
+Creating a dictionary with key-value pairs person = {
 "name": "Alice",
 "age": 30,
 "city": "New York"
 }

-# Basic operations on the dictionary

-print("\nOriginal dictionary:", person)
+Basic operations on the dictionary: print("\nOriginal dictionary:", person)

-# Add a key-value pair to the dictionary

-person["email"] = "alice@example.com"
-print("Dictionary after adding email:", person)
+Add a key-value pair to the dictionary: person["email"] = "alice@example.com" print("Dictionary after adding email:", person)

-# Remove a key-value pair from the dictionary
+Remove a key-value pair from the dictionary: del person["age"] print("Dictionary after removing age:", person)

-del person["age"]
-print("Dictionary after removing age:", person)

-# Access a value by key
+Access a value by key:
 print("Value for key 'name':", person["name"])

-# Check if a key exists in the dictionary

-print("Is 'city' a key in the dictionary?", "city" in person)
+Check if a key exists in the dictionary: print("Is 'city' a key in the dictionary?", "city" in person)

-# Output/Result
+Output/Result:
 Original list: [1, 2, 3, 4, 5]
 List after appending 6: [1, 2, 3, 4, 5, 6]
 List after removing 3: [1, 2, 4, 5, 6]